torvalds/linux/Documentation/trace/fprobetrace.rst

   $comm         : Fetch current task comm.
   $current      : Fetch the address of the current task_struct.
   +|-[u]OFFS(FETCHARG) : Fetch memory at FETCHARG +|- OFFS address.(\*4)(\*5)
+  this_cpu_read(FETCHARG) : Read the value of the per-CPU variable FETCHARG on the current CPU. this_cpu_ptr(FETCHARG) : Get the address of the per-CPU variable FETCHARG on the current CPU.
   \IMM          : Store an immediate value to the argument.
   NAME=FETCHARG : Set NAME as the argument name of FETCHARG.
   FETCHARG:TYPE : Set TYPE as the type of FETCHARG.
 Currently, basic types